NERSC/podman-hpc/extra/squash/README.md

 can be used to generate a static mksquashfs.
 This utility is required during the migration.
-It needs to be statically compiled so that the binary can work on any architectually compatible image.
+It needs to be statically compiled so that the binary can work on any architecturally compatible image.

 ## Instructions